-To ensure the survival of both Sumatran and Bornean orangutan species in their natural habitat and promote the welfare of all orangutans.
+To ensure the survival of Sumatran tigers in their natural habitat by undertaking genuine, measurable and effective tiger conservation.

-Summary of Achievements in 2015/16
+Summary of Achievements for tiger conservation in 2022/23

 For more information about our achievements, fundraising and distributions of funds visit our latest annual report.

-The Orangutan Project comissions an independent accounting firm to audit our organisation each year.
+Wildlife Conservation International comissions an independent accounting firm to audit our organisation each year.
 The audit information is submitted to the Australian Charities and Not-for-profits Commission (ACNC) and other regional authorities where required.